-Related Party Loans
+Related Party Mortgage Loans Receivable

-The operating agreement requires that the aggregate principal amount of all related party loans at any time will not exceed 10% of the total Fund loan portfolio at such time.
-There were no related party loans outstanding as of December 31, 2021.
+The operating agreement requires that the aggregate principal amount of all related party mortgage loans receivable at any time will not exceed 10% of the total Fund loan portfolio at such time.
+There were no related party mortgage loans receivable outstanding as of December 31, 2022.